 If you weren’t lucky enough to be born in Colorado, one visit may have you wishing you were.
 While people flock to the centennial state from all over the world, it’s important to understand the pros and cons of living here before making the move.

-So, if you’ve come down with a case of wild west fever, here are some of the benefits and downsides of living in Colorado.
+Many people ask themselves before moving here if Colorado is a good place to live or a bad one.
+So, if you’ve come down with a case of Wild West fever, here are some of the benefits and downsides of living in the Centennial State.

 Colorado has had a reputation for years and years as an iconic mountain destination.
 Let’s start by looking at a few of the reasons why it is such an attractive state to live in.